khramtsova/federated_learning/README.md

-# Attacks on Federated Learning
+# Pytorch implementation of Federated Learning

 ## Usage
 Run training, using